RoundofThree/AIMA-notes/ch4-Non-Classical-Search/README.md

 ## Non-Classical Search

 These algorithms are designed for task environments other than finding the shortest path to a goal in a fully-observable, deterministic and discrete environment (that classical search assumes).
+It is also called **local search**.

 - Hill climbing
 - Simulated annealing